JoeSherif97/GPACalculator_FA/README.md

 ## Overview

-The GPA Calculator application is a text-based program designed to calculate various GPA metrics based on the GPA system of Future Academy.
+The GPA Calculator application is a text-based (C++/C#) graphical-based (Winform/C#) program designed to calculate various GPA metrics based on the GPA system of Future Academy.
 It includes functionalities to calculate current and cumulative GPA, convert GPA to letter grades, and determine the required GPA for future goals.
 The application is written in C# and provides a user-friendly interface to manage GPA calculations effectively.

 ## Features